beetbox/beets/docs/guides/tagger.rst

   This means that your flat directory of six thousand uncategorized MP3s won't currently be autotaggable.
 (This will change eventually.)

-  There is one exception to this rule: directories that look like separate parts of a *multi-disc album* are tagged together as a single release.
+  There are a couple of exceptions to this rule.
+First, directories that look like separate parts of a *multi-disc album* are tagged together as a single release.
 If two adjacent albums have a common prefix, followed by "disc," "disk," or "CD" and then a number, they are tagged together.

+  Second, the *L* ("as aLbums") option described below can help you split a directory containing multiple albums into its components.
+Use this for disorganized jumbles of tracks.

 * The music may have bad tags, but it's not completely untagged.
 This is because beets by default infers tags based on existing metadata.
 But this is